 A wide range of our suppliers have taken the close coupled design and given it their own twist.
-Old London and Burlington merge period design features with this modern, innovative style, while Ideal Standard, and Villeroy and Boch lead the way in creating fresh, cool pieces that are tailor made for inclusion in the context of the contemporary living space.
-Many of our close coupled toilets are part of designer bathroom suite collections, merging with other items in the same name range with consummate ease.
-Please browse our products by type as well as range to get a full feel of the potential for your bathroom area, or call our helpful team here in Ripon at UK Bathrooms for further advice and details.
+Old London and Burlington merge period design features with this modern, innovative style.
+While Ideal Standard, and Villeroy and Boch lead the way in creating fresh, cool pieces.
+These are tailor made for inclusion in the context of the contemporary living space.
+Many of our close coupled toilets are part of designer bathroom suite collections.
+They also merge with other items in the same name range with consummate ease.
+Please browse our products by type as well as range to get a full feel of the potential for your bathroom area.
+Or call our helpful team here in Ripon for further advice and details.

 It can sometimes be dizzying looking at all the different options for close-coupled toilets.
 Do you have an open back or back to the wall?
 What about a standard or soft close seat?
 And what is the difference between a bottom inlet and a rear side inlet?
 And even if you know all of that, which brand do you go for?
 Is Burlington better than Laufen?
 Does a Roper Rhodes toilet far outdo a toilet from Saneux?
 The list of questions goes on and on.

-There are many different brands to choose from when it comes to back-to-wall toilets, all offering their own sleek spin on this popular design.
-The Villeroy & Boch O.novo Washdown Close Coupled Toilet is attractive in design and environmentally friendly in its usage.
-Sporting the Aquareduct system which helps to restrict the amount of water it uses, this toilet comes with a choice between standard or soft closing matching seat.
+There are many different brands to choose from when it comes to close coupled toilets, all offering their own sleek spin on this popular design.
+The Villeroy & Boch O.novo Close Coupled Toilet is attractive in design and environmentally friendly in its usage.
+Sporting the Aquareduct system which helps to restrict the amount of water it uses.
+This toilet comes with a choice between standard or soft closing matching seat.
 The pan itself is a glossy, pure sanitary white, ensuring it fits in with the rest of your bathroom decor.

 An open back close-coupled toilet, as you might be able to guess, has an exposed section that allows for a side entry waste pipe.
 This design allows for the toilet to be fitted up to the wall, because there are no concealed sides to factor in.
 The only downside to this is that it may not fit in with a modern looking bathroom, as the waste connection can be seen from the sides.

 There are just as many open back toilets to choose from.
 For example, the Laufen Pro close-coupled WC provides a sleek design and minimal design, while boasting a cistern that uses less water for flush.
 But if you’re trying to save space, you may want to look at the Burlington Slimline Close-coupled WC.
 It’s made of vitreous china with a white finish, and is designed to match all Burlington styles (Victorian, Edwardian, and Contemporary).
 It’s a slightly more old fashioned style, but could become the centrepiece and talking point of your bathroom.
 Especially one that is on the smaller side.

-If you’d like a back-to-wall toilet with angular, straight lines and a compact design, the Roper Rhodes Zest Close Coupled Toilet is a great choice.
+If you’d like a back-to-wall toilet with angular, straight lines and a compact design, the Roper Rhodes Geo Close Coupled Toilet is a great choice.
 It also comes with a soft close lid, meaning it comes as a complete package.

 Standard seats are usually found in more traditional toilets, especially open back toilets, and seats that are made of wood.
 The Villeroy & Boch Omnia Architectura Close Coupled Toilet comes with a range of different options.
 You can choose from either a soft close or standard seat, whichever your preference.
-Villeroy & Boch Subway 2.0 Rimless Close Coupled Toilet is also a fantastic toilet that gives both options, and uses rimless technology to provide a more hygienic toilet.
+Villeroy & Boch Subway 2.0 Rimless Close Coupled Toilet is also a fantastic toilet that gives both options.
+It uses rimless technology to provide a more hygienic toilet.

 And so now you’re able to tell the difference between an open back pan and a back to the wall pan, and a bottom inlet and a rear side inlet.
 You know exactly what type of seat you want, and you’ll know the different types of flush mechanisms.
 With all that covered, and a clear understanding of the different brands available, you’re more than prepared to go and order your perfect toilet.
 And with a range of examples given in this guide, you’ll be able to browse and begin the search with a clear path.